fastly/go-fastly/TESTING.md

 When adding or updating client code and integration tests, contributors should record a new set of fixtures.
-Before submitting a pull request with new or updated fixtures, we ask that contributors update them to use the default service IDs by running two commands:
+Before submitting a pull request with new or updated fixtures, we ask that contributors update them to use the default service IDs and workspace ID by running three commands:

 ```sh
 make fix-delivery-fixtures FASTLY_TEST_DELIVERY_SERVICE_ID=<your Delivery SID>